SRI-International/QC-App-Oriented-Benchmarks/README.md

 ## Setup and Configuration

-The prototype benchmark applications are easy to run and contain few dependencies.
+The benchmark applications are easy to run and contain few dependencies.
 The primary dependency is on the Python packages needed for the target environment in which you would like to execute the examples.

 In the [`Preparing to Run Benchmarks`](./_setup/) section you will find a subdirectory for each of the target environments that contains a README with everything you need to know to install and configure the specific environment in which you would like to run.